dominikmi/hashistuff-homelab/vault/README.md

 Use `vault operator unseal` and supply one of the five unseal keys, you gotta supply three of them, repeatedly.
 Repeat the procedure on each node.

+Now, we can go back to [consul setup](../consul/README.md) to set up TLS and ACL.
+When that is accomplished, we will come back to vault LTS, and follow the remaining steps of this document.